DataMa-Solutions/docs/_posts/tips_of_the_week/2024-09-26-tip-of-the-week-125.md

 At a glance 👀, you can see how each segment of a dimension is performing on each KPI in your market equation and compare that performance to other segments using a radar chart 🕸️ (aka ‘Spider Chart’).
 Just click on the second tab of the first Datama Pivot slide to try it out! 🧪

-Be careful that no comparison is active, otherwise the slide won't appear 😉
+Make sure that no comparison is active, otherwise the slide will not appear. 😉